kyuz0/spikee/docs/07_judges.md

 # Judges: Evaluating Attack Success

-In Spikee, a **Judge** is a Python module responsible for one critical task: determining if an attack was successful.
+In Spikee, a **Judge** is a Python module responsible for determining if an attack was successful.
 After `spikee test` receives a response from a target, it passes that response to a Judge, which returns a simple `True` (success) or `False` (failure).

 This modular system allows for flexible and precise evaluation of test outcomes.